openownership/data-standard/docs/standard/modelling/repr-state-owned-enterprises.rst

 An SOE controlled by a natural person.

 .. figure:: ../../_assets/SOE-scenario5.svg
    :alt: Entity statement (with entityType type 'registeredEntity') is connected via a Relationship statement to an Entity statement (with entityType type 'state' and jurisdiction 'zm').
 The Entity statement with entityType type 'registeredEntity' is also connected to a Relationship statement which has interests.0.type set to 'seniorManagingOfficial'.
-That last Ownership-or-control statement is connected to a Person statement with personType set to 'knownPerson'.
+That last Relationship statement is connected to a Person statement with personType set to 'knownPerson'.
    :figwidth: 85%
    :align: center